Skyfall

 Skyfall is a 2012 spy film and the twenty-third in the James Bond series produced by Eon Productions.
-The film is the third to star Daniel Craig as fictional MI6 agent James Bond and features Javier Bardem as Raoul Silva, the villain, with Judi Dench returning as M. Directed by Sam Mendes and written by Neal Purvis, Robert Wade, and John Logan, the film has Bond investigating a series of targeted data leaks and co-ordinated attacks on MI6 led by Raoul Silva.
+The film is the third to star Daniel Craig as fictional MI6 agent James Bond and features Javier Bardem as Raoul Silva, the villain, with Judi Dench returning as M. The film was directed by Sam Mendes and written by Neal Purvis, Robert Wade, and John Logan.
+In the film, Bond investigates a series of targeted data leaks and co-ordinated attacks on MI6 led by Silva.
 It sees the return of two recurring characters, Miss Moneypenny (played by Naomie Harris) and Q (played by Ben Whishaw), after an absence of two films.
-Ralph Fiennes, Bérénice Marlohe and Albert Finney are among the supporting cast.
+Ralph Fiennes, Bérénice Marlohe, and Albert Finney are among the supporting cast.

 Mendes was approached to direct after the release of Quantum of Solace in 2008.
-Development of the film was suspended throughout 2010 after Metro-Goldwyn-Mayer Pictures (MGM) filed for Chapter 11 bankruptcy, which caused screenwriter Peter Morgan to leave the project.
+Development of the film was suspended throughout 2010 after Metro-Goldwyn-Mayer (MGM) filed for Chapter 11 bankruptcy, which caused screenwriter Peter Morgan to leave the project.
 Production resumed in December 2010 after Purvis, Wade, and Logan were hired and a November 2012 release date was announced in January 2011.
 Principal photography began that November after the film's title was revealed and lasted until March 2012, with filming locations including London, Shanghai, Istanbul, and Scotland.

 Skyfall premiered at the Royal Albert Hall on 23 October 2012, and was released theatrically in conventional and IMAX formats in the United Kingdom three days later and in the United States on 9 November, to coincide with the 50th anniversary of the first James Bond film Dr. No (1962).
-Skyfall received praise for Mendes's direction, cast performances, action sequences, cinematography, and musical score.
+Skyfall received positive reviews, with praise for Mendes's direction, cast performances, action sequences, cinematography, and musical score.
 The film was nominated for five awards at the 85th Academy Awards, winning two, and received numerous other accolades.
-Skyfall grossed $1 billion worldwide, the fourteenth film to do so, and became the then-seventh-highest grossing film of all time, the highest-grossing James Bond film, the second-highest grossing film of 2012, and the then-highest grossing film released by Sony or MGM.
+Skyfall grossed over $1.1 billion worldwide becoming the fourteenth film to pass the billion dollar mark, the seventh-highest-grossing film of all time at the time of its release, the highest-grossing James Bond film of all time, and the second-highest-grossing film of 2012.
 The next film in the series, Spectre, was released in 2015.